Richard Addis

 Overall he has taken his turn at editing seven ‘national’ newspapers (Evening Standard, Sunday Telegraph, Daily Mail, Daily Express, Sunday Express, The Globe and Mail and Financial Times) which is believed to be a record among living British journalists.

 Richard Addis left newspapers in February 2006 to launch his own media consultancy, Shakeup Media, working with publishers in Africa, the Middle East and India.
 For five years he attempted to launch various media start-ups including the UK's first hand-written newspaper (The Manual) and the UK's first quality free daily newspaper (The Day) which received investment support from backers including Associated Newspapers before running into the credit crunch of 2008.
 He wrote an award-winning book about the ethics of the global economic system (Good Value, Penguin, 2009) with Stephen Green.

 In January 2011 he finally launched The Day in a new incarnation as a daily online news title for "schools, colleges and inquiring minds".
 Claiming to be the "world's first current affairs teaching and learning website", 18 months after launch The Day had subscribers in 21 countries and a daily reach of over half a million teenagers.
+Richard left The Day in May 2025.

 From March 2014 to July 2015 he worked with Newsweek to launch a fully independent European edition as its first European editor-in-chief.

-Addis lives in London with the British actress Helen Schlesinger with whom he has two children, Theo and Sebastian.
-He was previously married to the artist Noonie Minogue with whom he has three children.
+Richard Addis is single and lives in London.
+For 20 years he was the partner of the British actress Helen Schlesinger with whom he has two children, Theo and Sebastian.
+He was previously married for 20 years to the artist and translator Noonie Minogue with whom he has three children, Ferdie, Beatrice and Katharine.